The OMT Renaissance: Why Hands-On Treatment Is Having a Comeback

 Why Patients Keep Coming Back

 An OMT evaluation is unhurried.
-The physician uses their hands to assess the entire musculoskeletal chain — not just the site of pain, but the structural relationships that determine why that site is under stress.
-Pelvic alignment, spinal curvature, rib mechanics, fascial restriction — these are assessed through palpation that no imaging study can replicate.
+The physician uses their hands to assess the entire musculoskeletal chain.
+They do not just check the site of pain.
+They check the structural relationships that determine why that site is under stress.
+Pelvic alignment, spinal curvature, rib mechanics, and fascial restriction are assessed through palpation.
+No imaging study can replicate this.

 Patients who have spent years cycling through short appointments, imaging studies that show nothing definitive, and prescriptions that manage symptoms without resolving them often describe their first OMT evaluation as the first time a physician actually examined them.